The Scottish board

 Jim is responsible for the functional leadership of Reward and Employee Relations across BT Group and advises the Remuneration and Pensions Board Committees.
 He is a member of the Transformation Leadership Group and the HR Leadership Team.
 His earlier career was spent in senior roles at Reuters, Scottish Power and the Mobil Oil Corporation.
 Born in Glasgow, Jim is a keen sports fan, particularly football and golf, and can be heard broadcasting his analysis of Scottish football on British Forces Radio’s Saturday programme “The Score”.

-Barry moved into his current role with BT Telconsult, a consultancy within BT Global Services specialising in telecoms and professional services, in July 2011.
-He joined BT seven years ago, most recently leading a team of 200 engineers in the North of Scotland as Senior Operations Manager with Openreach, BT’s access network division.
+Barry moved into his current role with BT Group in March 2013, managing the flagship £264m programme to deliver fibre broadband to the ‘Rest of Scotland’ intervention area, in partnership with the Scottish Government and others.
+This key project will deliver a next generation broadband solution to many rural areas in Scotland over the duration of the deployment.
+He joined BT in 2005 and previous Group roles include head of resource management with BT Telconsult, which offered international telecoms consulting through BT’s Global Services division, and senior operations manager for the North East of Scotland with Openreach.
 His earlier career outside BT was spent in various IT and recruitment roles.
 During 2011, Barry completed his MSc in Telecom Engineering from UCL in London with a dissertation topic of 'Digital Scotland'.
 He is heavily involved in talent development in Scotland, both within BT and through wider involvement in cross-organisational talent networks.
-A past president of Junior Chamber Scotland, Barry is married with one daughter and lives in St Andrews where he is a keen golfer.
+Barry is married with one daughter and lives in St Andrews, where he is a keen golfer.

 Vice President Global Contracts, BT Technology Service & Operations